Firearm: History

 Developments in firearms accelerated during the 19th and 20th centuries.
 Breech-loading became more or less a universal standard for the reloading of most hand-held firearms and continues to be so with some notable exceptions (such as mortars).
 Instead of loading individual rounds into weapons, magazines holding multiple munitions were adopted—these aided rapid reloading.
 Automatic and semi-automatic firing mechanisms meant that a single soldier could fire many more rounds in a minute than a vintage weapon could fire over the course of a battle.
 Polymers and alloys in firearm construction made weaponry progressively lighter and thus easier to deploy.
 Ammunition changed over the centuries from simple metallic ball-shaped projectiles that rattled down the barrel to bullets and cartridges manufactured to high precision.
-Especially in the past century particular attention has focused on accuracy and sighting to make firearms altogether far more accurate than ever before.
+Beginning in the 20th century particular attention has focused on accuracy and sighting to make firearms altogether far more accurate than ever before.
 More than any single factor though, firearms have proliferated due to the advent of mass production—enabling arms-manufacturers to produce large quantities of weaponry to a consistent standard.

 Velocities of bullets increased with the use of a "jacket" of metals such as copper or copper alloys that covered a lead core and allowed the bullet to glide down the barrel more easily than exposed lead.
 Such bullets are known as "full metal jacket" (FMJ).
 Such FMJ bullets are less likely to fragment on impact and are more likely to traverse through a target while imparting less energy.
 Hence, FMJ bullets impart less tissue damage than non-jacketed bullets that expand.
 This led to their adoption for military use by countries adhering to the Hague Convention of 1899.

 That said, the basic principle behind firearm operation remains unchanged to this day.
 A musket of several centuries ago is still similar in principle to a modern-day rifle—using the expansion of gases to propel projectiles over long distances—albeit less accurately and rapidly.